E26 compliance · Class survey · All IACS members

 Full E26 / E27 compliance — newbuilds

-IACS UR E26 and E27 requirements incorporated into ClassNK’s Part X Rules for Classification.
+IACS UR E26 and E27 requirements incorporated into ClassNK’s Part X Rules.
 Required for NK-classed vessels contracted after 1 July 2024.
 For E27 equipment type approval, suppliers submit the Form-7-10 application — the most clearly documented equipment approval process of any IACS society.

-TAGSIA note: ClassNK’s public interpretation guidelines and explanatory videos make their E26/E27 guidance the easiest to access and understand.
-Strongly recommended as a starting reference even for vessels classed by other societies — the technical requirements are identical across all IACS members.
+TAGSIA note: ClassNK’s public interpretation guidelines and explanatory videos make their E26/E27 guidance the easiest to access.
+Strongly recommended as a starting reference even for vessels classed by other societies.
 Start with Identify →

 Side-by-side